 Altar Call – Opelika-Auburn News

-Three hours on duty and Grandpa is now a qualified baby sitter
+Three hours on duty and Grandpa is now a qualified

 Annabelle turns three today.
 She is a beautiful little girl, almost angelic at times.
 Yes, you guessed.
 She is my great granddaughter, the only child of Jodi and Matthew Albritton.